Dendera Temple complex: Hathor temple

-Depictions of Cleopatra VI which appear on temple walls are good examples of Ptolemaic Egyptian art.
-On the rear of the temple exterior is a carving of Cleopatra VII Philopator (the popularly well known Cleopatra) and her son, Ptolemy XV Philopator Philometor Caesar (Caesarion), who was fathered by Julius Caesar.
+Depictions of Cleopatra VI, which appear on temple walls, are good examples of Ptolemaic Egyptian art.
+On the rear of the temple exterior is a carving of Cleopatra VII Philopator (the popular, well-known Cleopatra) and her son, Ptolemy XV Philopator Philometor Caesar (Caesarion), who was fathered by Julius Caesar.

+There are ten dead deities represented at Dendera, specifically on/in Hathor's temple, that can be connected to the nine dead deities at Horus's temple in Edfu.
+This would be due to the either parental or marital relationship between Hathor and Horus.

 Dendera zodiac

-The sculptured Dendera zodiac (or Denderah zodiac) is a widely known relief found in a late Greco-Roman temple, containing images of Taurus (the bull) and the Libra (the balance).
-A sketch was made of it during the Napoleonic campaign in Egypt.
-In 1820 it was removed from the temple ceiling by French colonizers and replaced with a fake.
+The sculptured Dendera zodiac (or Denderah zodiac) is a widely known relief found in a late Greco-Roman temple, containing images of the zodiac system still recognized today (i.e. Taurus [bull] and Libra [scales]).
+A sketch was made during the Napoleonic campaign in Egypt.
+In 1820 it was removed from the temple ceiling by Frenchmen and later replaced with a copy.
 There is controversy as to whether they were granted permission by Egypt's ruler, Muhammad Ali Pasha, to do so, or whether they stole it.
-The real one is now in the Louvre.
-Champollion's guess that it was Ptolemaic proved to be correct, and Egyptologists now date it to the first century BC.
+(It is also said that in 1822, an antiquities thief using the name "Claude Le Lorraine,” who should not to be confused with the French Baroque painter, removed the zodiac from Dendera, brought it back to France, and sold it to the King.)
+The real bas relief is now in the Louvre.
+Jean-François Champollion, the man who deciphered the Rosetta Stone, dated it back to the Ptolemaic period, and it has been proved that he was correct, as Egyptologists now date it back to the first century BC.

 Crypts

-The subterranean Hathor temple tombs total twelve chambers.
-Some reliefs are dated to as late as the reign of Ptolemy XII Auletes.
+The Hathor temple's subterranean tombs contain twelve chambers.
+Some reliefs seen in the tombs are dated to as late as the reign of Ptolemy XII Auletes.
 The crypts reportedly were used for storing vessels and divine iconography.
-An opening in the "Flame Room" floor leads to a narrow chamber with representations on the walls of the objects which were kept in them.
-In the second chamber, a relief depicts Pepi I offering a statuette of the god Ihy to four images of Hathor.
-In the crypt, reached from the "throne room", Ptolemy XII has jewelry and offerings for the gods.
+An opening in the Flame Room floor leads to a narrow chamber with representations on the walls of the objects which were kept in them.
+In the second chamber, a relief depicts Pepi I offering a statuette of the God Ihy to four images of Hathor.
+(Hathor is understood to be Ihy's mother.)
+In the crypt accessible from the Throne Room, Ptolemy XII has jewelry and offerings for the gods.

 The Dendera light

 The Hathor Temple has stone reliefs that depict Harsomtus, in the form of a snake, emerging from a lotus flower.
-In six reliefs he is shown within an oval container called hn, which might represent the womb of Nut.
+Harsomtus, also known as Horus, is depicted as one of the ancient gods, a "primeval creator."
+Harsomtus is likely depicted at the Dendera Temple Complex due to the main temple being dedicated to Hathor.
+In Egyptian mythology, Harsomtus is referenced as either Hathor's son or lover.
+In six reliefs he is positioned within an oval container called a hn, which might represent the womb of Nut.
 These resemble a lamp or light.